Grand Hotel Bucharest: History

 Designed by Dinu Hariton, Gheorghe Nădrag, Ion Moscu, and Romeo Belea, the hotel was part of a larger development that included the Bucharest National Theatre.
 Construction began in 1967, and the hotel opened on 23 May 1971 as the Inter-Continental Bucharest.
-At the time, it was the second tallest building in the city, after the House of the Free Press.
+At the time, it was the second tallest building in the city, after the Stalinist "Casa Scînteii" ('Spark Buildung').
 Although it no longer holds that title today, it is still the tallest hotel in Bucharest.

 It became the hotel of choice for members of the foreign press in Bucharest.
 During the Romanian Revolution of 1989, the balconies of the Inter-Continental were used to report on the protests in the adjacent University Square.

 The hotel was renamed slightly in 2003, becoming the InterContinental Bucharest, when the chain was reorganized and dropped the hyphen from its name.
 In 2007 the hotel transitioned from a long-standing franchise agreement to a management contract with the InterContinental Hotels Group.
 The hotel ceased to be managed by IHG on January 1, 2022, and was renamed Grand Hotel Bucharest.
 It is set for an EUR 21 million renovation, scheduled for completion in 2024.